antor44/AI-Bluetooth-Phone-Assistant/README.md

 To compile and optimize `whisper.cpp` for your hardware, follow these steps:

 1. **Clone the repository:**
-   Download the source code of `whisper.cpp` from your home directory:
    ```bash
    cd ~
    git clone https://github.com/ggerganov/whisper.cpp.git